-If u want to protect a single course, then click on a single course option and type your course name in the Being Typing Title and Type course name after that
+If u want to protect a single course, then click on a single course option and type your course name in the Being Typing Title, and Type the course name after that

 Now Click On Access Conditions.
-And select a condition to accessing this course.
+And select a condition to access this course.
 I have selected silver membership.

-If you want to add multiple access condition on the course and content, then click on the + button
+If you want to add multiple access conditions on the course and content, then click on the + button

 Click On the Save Rule button and click on the rules tab.
 One row has been created now.

-After that, click on the courses tab, and you can see that the public option disappears and sliver membership is displaying there.
+After that, click on the courses tab, and you can see that the public option disappears and sliver membership is displayed there.

 Note-: You can also create multiple courses and set the rules(access permission) on the course